 PFF Research Fund: Grants

-In 2011, the Pulmonary Fibrosis Foundation (PFF) added four new awards to its PFF Research Fund, a fund created to support research that will ultimately lead to successful therapies for pulmonary fibrosis (PF).
-These awards, two Young Investigator and two Established Investigator, support projects that offer a high likelihood of improving the understanding of pulmonary fibrosis (IPF) in the following areas: basic science, translational research, clinical medicine/research, and social science/quality of life.
+The PFF Research Fund supports research that will ultimately lead to successful therapies for pulmonary fibrosis (PF).
+These awards, the I.M.
+Rosenzweig Young Investigator Award and the Albert Rose Established Investigator Awards, support projects that offer a high likelihood of improving the understanding of pulmonary fibrosis (IPF) in the following areas: basic science, translational research, clinical medicine/research, and social science/quality of life.

 About the Awards:

 - I.M.
 Rosenzweig Young Investigator Awards – Two awarded per grant cycle in the amount of $50,000 to be given over two years.
 This award category was established to encourage young investigators (researchers within 5 years of completion of their formal training) to maintain and enhance their interest in PF research during the early stages of their academic career.

 - Albert Rose Established Investigator Awards – Two awarded per grant cycle in the amount of $50,000 to be given over two years for established investigators to explore preliminary innovative areas of research that may not yet be eligible for an NIH grant.

 Central to the success of the PFF Research Fund is the understanding that grant approval decisions are peer-reviewed by a committee of experts in the field.
 The primary objective of the peer-review process is to ensure that the most appropriate grants, based on originality and scientific merit, are selected for awards.
 Applications will be scored by the based on their scientific merit, novelty, and responsiveness to the specific purpose of each award category.